K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 **Figure 2:** A sample input image from the dataset

 ## 4. Training
 The model is set to train using binary class classification by sorting images into healthy and unhealthy data.
-Each iteration of training is a forward pass of the model, where images are processes to create class preidictions.
+Each iteration of training is a forward pass of the model, where images are processes to create class predictions.
 Predictions are then compared to the ground truth labels.

 For training, the data is split 85:15, where the 15% is data that is randomly partitioned as a validate set.
-This is used to tune paramaters during training to ensure that the models training is balanced.
+This is used to tune parameters during training to ensure that the models training is balanced.

 Training parameters and regularization techniques have been optimized to ensure robust convergence and reduce overfitting.